-According to National Climatic Data Center information (see Appendix F), there were 47 reports of hail occurring in Ware County (including the City of Waycross) between 01/01/1950 and 12/31/2016.
-Total injuries were reported as zero.
-Damage estimates were reported as zero.
-Hail sizes ranged between 0.75 and 1.75 inches.
-The Historic Recurrence Interval is 1.40 years.
-This is a 71.21% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 1.5, the past 20-year frequency is 2.1, and the past 50-year frequency is 0.94 (See GEMA PDM Hazard Frequencies Table contained in Appendix D, Section I).
+According to National Climatic Data Center information (see Appendix F), there were 50 reports of hail occurring in Ware County (including the City of Waycross) between 01/01/1950 and 12/31/2020.
+Hail sizes ranged between penny to quarter size.
+The Historic Recurrence Interval is 1.02 years.
+This is a 98.04% Historic Frequency Chance per year.
+The past 10-year Record Frequency Per Year is 0.8, the past 20-year frequency is 2, and the past 50-year frequency is 1 (See GEMA-HS PDM Hazard Frequencies Table contained in (Appendix D1).

-Since the previous Hazard Mitigation Plan was completed, two hail events have occurred in Ware County and the City of Waycross.
+Since the previous Hazard Mitigation Plan was completed, 20 hail events have occurred in Ware County and the City of Waycross according to the Hail Map for Waycross, Georgia by Interactive Hail Maps.
+Source: interactivehailmaps.com